-- Place the shape over the image you want to mask. - Shift click on the image and the shape until both are selected. - 3.
-Select Format > Mask with Shape.

-- 4. Adjust the mask by moving the shape and resizing it with the handles. - Press Return to set the mask.
+- 1. Select the image you want to mask. - Select Format > Mask with Shape and choose one of the shapes listed. - 3.
+Adjust the mask by moving the shape and resizing it with the handles. - 4.
+Press Return to set the mask.